gbaeke/quick-guides/fluxv2/README.md

   --kustomization name=apps path=./apps prune=true dependsOn=["infra"]

 # notice that we also commited values.yaml to the apps folder
-# the kustomization will try to apply that any .yaml file in ./apps to your cluster and that
+# the kustomization will try to apply any .yaml file in ./apps to your cluster and that
 # will result in an error: failed to decode Kubernetes YAML; let's remove that file from the repo
 rm apps/values.yaml
 git add .